Oregon Military Department: Role

-The National Guard Reserve is the only statewide civil defense organization of significant size and provides emergency assistance.
-It is composed entirely of unpaid volunteers.
+The National Guard is the only statewide civil defense organization of significant size and provides emergency assistance.
 In the event of a federal call-up of the National Guard sufficient that it cannot fulfill its state role, domestic deployment of the reserve can be ordered.
-Since 1989 the Oregon National Guard Reserve (ORNGR) is known officially as the Oregon State Defense Force (ORSDF).
-The ORSDF is an all-volunteer militia force under the Oregon Military Department that provides reserve personnel to both the Oregon Army National Guard and the Oregon Air National Guard.
+Since 1989 the Oregon National Guard Reserve (ORNGR) is known officially as the Oregon Civil Defense Force (ORCDF).
+The ORCDF is an all-volunteer militia force under the Oregon Military Department that provides reserve personnel to both the Oregon Army National Guard and the Oregon Air National Guard.
 It is under state jurisdiction and its members are employed only within the State of Oregon.
 It is not subject to any federal orders.
 Its mission is to provide units organized, equipped and trained in the protection of life or property and the preservation of peace, order and public safety under competent orders of State authorities.